 What we like about this solution: It is a simple yet effective way to temporarily re-purpose areas to create additional space for safe, socially distanced face-to-face teaching.

-If you're looking for ways to temporarily adapt your campus estate to recover capacity and support the return to face-to-face teaching in a safe, socially distanced environment, contact our team by completing the form below.
+If you're looking for ways to temporarily adapt your campus estate to recover capacity and support the return to face-to-face teaching in a safe, socially distanced environment, contact our team by clicking the "Contact Us" button below.